brianglass/anastasis/files/lesser_hours.md

 Psalm 16

 Hearken to my righteousness, O Lord; attend to my supplication.
 Give ear to my prayer from lips which do not deceive.
 Let my judgement come from your presence, let my eyes see fair dealings.
 You have tested my heart, you have visited me by night; you have tried me by fire and no injustice has been found in me.
 That my mouth might not speak of human deeds, for the sake of the words of your lips I have kept hard ways.
 Direct my steps in your paths, that my steps may not slip.
 I have called, for you heard me, O God; incline your ear to me, and hearken to my words.
 Show the wonder of your mercies, you who save those that hope in you.
 Guard me, O Lord, like the pupil of the eye, from those who resist your right hand.
 You will shelter me in the shelter of your wings, from the presence of the impious who afflicted me.
 My foes have surrounded my soul; they have shut their hearts, their mouth has spoken proudly.
 They cast me out and now they have encircled me, they have fixed their eyes to bow to the ground.
 They came on me like a lion ready for prey, and like a lion cub lurking in hidden places.
 Arise, Lord, forestall them and cast them down; deliver my soul from the impious, your sword from the foes of your hand.
 O Lord, divide them from the few of the land in their life, and their belly was filled from your hidden things.
-They have been sated with swineÂ’s flesh and left the remainder to their infants.
+They have been sated with swine’s flesh and left the remainder to their infants.
 But I in righteousness will appear in your presence; I shall be satisfied when your glory has appeared to me. ****

 Psalm 24
 To you, O Lord, I have lifted my soul.
 My God, I have trusted in you, do not let me be shamed for ever.
 Do not let my foes laugh at me; for all who wait patiently for you shall not be shamed; let those who transgress without cause be shamed.
 O Lord, make your ways known to me, and teach me your paths.
 Guide me into your truth and teach me, for you are God my Saviour, and I have waited patiently on you all the day.
 Remember your acts of pity, Lord, and your mercies, for they are eternal.
 Do not remember the sins of my youth and ignorance; in accordance with your mercy remember me, on account of your goodness, O Lord.
 The Lord is good and upright, therefore he will give laws to those who sin on their way.
 He will guide the meek with judgement, he will teach the meek his ways.
 All the ways of the Lord are mercy and truth, for those who seek his covenant and his testimonies.
-For your nameÂ’s sake, O Lord, pardon my sin, for it is great.
+For your name’s sake, O Lord, pardon my sin, for it is great.
 Who is one who fears the Lord?
 He will give him laws in the way which he has chosen.
 His soul will dwell among good things and his seed will inherit the earth.
 The Lord is the strength of those who fear him, and his covenant will show them this.
 My eyes are ever towards the Lord, for he will draw my feet out of the snare.
 Look on me and have mercy on me; for I am alone and poor.
 The afflictions of my heart have been multiplied; bring me out of my troubles.
 See my humiliation and my toil, and forgive all my sins.
 See my foes, for they have been multiplied, and have hated me with an unjust hatred.
 Guard my soul and deliver me; let me not be shamed, for I have hoped in you.
 The innocent and upright have joined themselves to me, because I have waited patiently for you, O Lord.
 O God, deliver Israel from all his afflictions.

 ****